-Students from other departments at the Harvard Chan School of Public Health may apply for dual major or apply to change department affiliation to Epidemiology.
-In either case, students must submit an abbreviated Application Form, two new letters of recommendation, and a statement of purpose to the Harvard Chan School of Public Health Office of Admissions.
+Students from other departments at the Harvard Chan School of Public Health may apply to change department affiliation to Epidemiology.
+In this case, students must submit an abbreviated Application Form, two new letters of recommendation, and a statement of purpose to the Harvard Chan School of Public Health Office of Admissions.
 All applications will be reviewed during the regular admissions cycle and students are notified of the department decision by the Office of Admissions.